BUILD REGISTER · SAN DIEGO, CA

 PreCloseIntel2026 · M&A INTEL

-Attack-surface intelligence for M&A due diligence: read a target's external security posture before the deal closes.
-Full PRD survived review; paused before build to focus on TariffRefunded.
+Attack-surface intelligence for M&A due diligence: size up a target's external security posture before the deal closes.
+The PRD cleared adversarial review, then lost the build slot to TariffRefunded.
+A complete plan is a cheap thing to hold open.
 CARRIED FORWARDThe Idea → Build framework itself, which every later project's PRD ran through.

 PAUSED